macrat/ayd/README.md

 ##### Alert plugin

-Alert plugin which send alerts, receives below arguments.
+Alert plugin which to send alerts, receives below arguments.

-1. Alert URL alert.
+1. Alert URL.
 2. Timestamp in RFC3339 format.
-3. Current status of the firing target.
+3. Current status of the target.
 4. Current latency in milliseconds.
-5. Target URL.
+5. Target URL that causes the incident.
 6. Message from the latest probe.
 7. Extra values in JSON format.